Aboubakr Jamaï: Background

-Aboubakr Jamaï is the son of Khalid Jamaï, was a well-known journalist who often clashed with King Hassan II and was imprisoned and tortured in 1973.
+Aboubakr Jamaï is the son of Khalid Jamaï, who was a well-known journalist who often clashed with King Hassan II and was imprisoned and tortured in 1973.

-After he graduated from ISCAE in 1992, he co-founded Upline Securities, in 1993, Morocco's first independent investment bank conducting the first privatization IPO in Morocco.
+After he graduated from ISCAE in 1992, he co-founded Upline Securities in 1993, Morocco's first independent investment bank conducting the first privatization IPO in Morocco.
 He also joined the Executive Secretariat of the Middle East and North Africa Economic Summit as a financial adviser in 1996.

 At age 29, he moved into financial journalism, co-founding the Casablanca-based Le Journal Hebdomadaire, a French-language news weekly magazine, in 1997.
 As a model, Jamaï used the Spanish paper El País because of the way it had started as a weekly paper under Francisco Franco's rule before growing into a media conglomerate.

 The journal's circulation was initially small, with the first issue selling only 3,000 copies, primarily to a business audience.
 However, the journal soon grew by word-of-mouth, attracting a non-business audience and attracting more advertisers.
 In 1998, Jamaï co-founded its Arabic-language sister publication, Assahifa al-Ousbouiya, designed to appeal to a broader audience.

 In 1999, Aboubakr Jamaï received an MBA from Said Business School at the University of Oxford.

 In 2007 Jamaï was forced into exile and had to resign as the publisher of both "Le Journal Hebdomadaire" and "Assahifa al-Ousbouiya".
-In May 2008, he earned a Master in Public Administration at Harvard Kennedy School, Harvard University.
+In May 2008, he earned a Masters in Public Administration at Harvard Kennedy School, Harvard University.

-He taught Contemporary Politics in the Middle East at the University of San Diego for a year and then move to Spain where he worked as an independent consultant.
+He taught Contemporary Politics in the Middle East at the University of San Diego for a year and then moved to Spain where he worked as an independent consultant.

 Since 2014, he has lived in the south of France where he serves as Dean of the School of Business and International Relations at The American College of the Mediterranean (ACM), an American-style degree-granting institution in Aix-en-Provence, France.
 He also oversees the business school and internship programs at ACM's study abroad institute, IAU College.